-The people who occupied Mohenjodaro were the L group.
-The African cultures lived only along perennial rainwater rivers.
+The people who occupied Mohenjodaro for a brief period were the L. The African cultures lived only along perennial rainwater rivers and lakes.
 The Indus was not a rainwater river.
-They did not live along the Indus, except for a brief period in Mohenjodaro, by a small group.
+They did not live along the Indus.
+They avoided the Indus like the plague.
+They scoured the Indus for raw materials in the manufacturing process.
+They had satellite stations along the Indus to process raw materials for export.
+They imported food and equipment, and exported processed raw materials.

-By the time the glaciers started to melt, the H and L were in the Indus Fan for over twenty thousand years.
+By the time the glaciers started to melt, the H and L were in the Indus Fan, the coast line, not the Indus river, for over twenty thousand years.
 They were siblings.
 They shared the same language and culture.
 They were an advanced logic-based civilization that invented boats, maritime trade, bricks, warehouses, roads, and irrigation systems.